 - Pro Bono Barter: One of Homer's lines when calling for a different car.
 "Can you come and get me?
 I'll pay you in back rubs!"

-- Racing Minigame: There are 4 in each level, 3 of them run by Milhouse, Nelson, and Ralph.note They often don't do a standard countdown.
+- Racing Minigame: There are four in each level, three standard and one wager race.
+The first three are run by Milhouse, Nelson, and Ralph.note They often don't do a standard countdown.
 Ralph has to be the funniest.
-The fourth one is the wager race run by Louie.
+The fourth one is run by Louie.